NYU Community Fund

 Through generous donations from NYU employees, the Community Fund awards grants from $500 to $2,500 to local nonprofit organizations dedicated to improving the health and well-being of the neighborhoods surrounding NYU.

 Since the Fund’s inception in 1982, over $3.5 million has been raised and distributed through over 1600 grants to hundreds of organizations.
-In the 2020 - 2021 fundraising year, $85,000 was raised and over 80 grants were distributed to local organizations.
+In the 2021 - 2022 fundraising year, nearly $80,000 and over 80 grants were distributed to local organizations.

 With the University covering all administrative costs, 100% of these donations go directly into the community.